Woman opens fire at Tennessee elementary school, killing 6 - BNO News

 Woman opens fire at Tennessee elementary school, killing 6

-A heavily-armed woman has opened fire at an elementary school in Nashville, Tennessee, killing six people before she was shot and killed by police, officials say.
-Three children are among the victims.
+A transgender woman has opened fire at an elementary school in Nashville, Tennessee, killing six people before she was shot and killed by police, officials say.
+Three young children are among those killed.

-The incident began at 10:13 a.m. on Monday when officers were called for an active shooter at the Covenant School, a private Christian school in Nashville which offers preschool through 6th grade.
+The incident began at 10:13 a.m. on Monday when officers were called for an active shooter at the Covenant School, a private Christian school in Nashville which offers preschool through sixth grade.

-“Officers entered the first story and began clearing it,” police spokesman Don Aaron said.
+“Officers entered the first story and began clearing it,” said police spokesman Don Aaron.
 “They heard shots coming from the second level, immediately went to the gunfire and when the officers got to the second level they saw a shooter – a female – who was firing.”

-Two officers from a five-member team opened fire, killing the suspect, who was later identified as a 28-year-old Nashville woman.
+Two officers from a five-member team opened fire, killing the suspect, who was later identified as 28-year-old Audrey Hale, a former student at the school.
 She was armed with two “assault-type rifles” and a handgun.

-Aaron confirmed that seven people were killed in the shooting, including three children, three adults and the suspect.
-Their identities have not been released.
+Police confirmed a total of seven deaths, including three children aged 8 and 9, three staff members in their 60s – including the head of the school – and the suspect.
 A police officer suffered a hand injury.

-There was no immediate word on a possible motive for Monday’s attack and it’s unknown if the woman had any links to the school.
+Police Chief John Drake described the shooting as a “targeted attack,” noting that Hale had drawn detailed maps of the school and left a manifesto.

-“She entered the school through a side entrance and traversed her way from the first floor to the second floor, firing multiple shots,” Aaron said at a news briefing.
-He added that the woman was killed by 10:27 a.m., about 14 minutes after the first call.
+“She entered the school through a side entrance and traversed her way from the first floor to the second floor, firing multiple shots,” Aaron said.
+He added that Hale was killed by 10:27 a.m., about 14 minutes after the first call.

+Drake said investigators were investigating a theory that Hale’s gender identity was linked to the motive.
+He described Hale as a transgender woman but there were conflicting reports on whether Hale identified as a man or a woman.

+“There was another location that was mentioned [in the manifesto as a possible place to attack] but because of a threat assessment by the suspect – too much security – they decided not to,” Drake said.
+He added that Hale had resentment about having gone to the school when she was a schild.

 “In a tragic morning, Nashville joined the dreaded, long list of communities to experience a school shooting,” Mayor John Cooper said.
 “My heart goes out to the families of the victims.
 Our entire city stands with you.”